-The American Meteorological Society's NYC/Long Island Chapter Seminars at Columbia University, sponsored by Columbia University's Fu Foundation School of Engineering and Applied Science, is proud to pronouce a lecture by:
+The American Meteorological Society's NYC/Long Island Seminar Series, sponsored by Columbia University's Fu Foundation School of Engineering and Applied Science, is proud to pronouce a lecture by:

 Tuesday, April 21, 2020, time TBD

 530 W. 120th Street, New York, NY 10027